Planai-Hochwurzen, Austria: Family Ski Guide

 ☕What Can You Do Off the Slopes?

+By 6pm, your kids are exhausted but wired, and you're wondering if there's anything beyond the hotel lobby.
+The good news?
 Schladming is the rare ski town that actually functions as a town.
 Not a cluster of hotels around a gondola, not a purpose-built village with one overpriced restaurant and a gift shop.
 This is a 700-year-old market town with a proper pedestrian center, real shops, a church square, and locals who live here year-round.
 When the lifts close, you're walking cobblestoned streets past bakeries and butchers, not shuffling through a hotel lobby wondering what to do next.

 Eating Out

-Schladming's dining scene punches above its weight for a town this size, and you won't need a car to reach any of it.
+Your kids will actually want to try the food here, and you won't need a car to reach any of it.
 The pedestrian Hauptplatz (main square) is lined with restaurants, most within a 10-minute stroll from the Planai base station.
 Think Wiener Schnitzel the size of your kid's head, Styrian beef from farms you can actually see from the gondola, and Kasnocken (cheesy dumplings) that cost less than a mediocre airport sandwich.

 For pizza nights (and there will be pizza nights), Pizzeria Valentino does solid Italian without the premium you'd pay in Kitzbühel or Lech.
-Pizzas run €10 to €14.
-Your kids will inhale them while you quietly enjoy a half-liter of Stiegl for under €5.
+Pizzas run €10 to €14, and your kids will inhale them while you quietly enjoy a half-liter of Stiegl for under €5.

 Après-ski and Evenings

-The catch?
-Schladming's après scene is concentrated at the gondola base, and it can get rowdy on weekends.
 If you're staying in quieter Rohrmoos up the hill near the Hochwurzen side, evenings are more subdued.
 That's a feature, not a bug, for families with younger kids.

-Evening options beyond bars include night skiing on Hochwurzen (Tuesdays and Thursdays during peak season), which costs €25 for adults and €12.50 for kids.
-There's also the Hochwurzen Rodelbahn (toboggan run), a 7-kilometer floodlit descent that's open certain evenings and might be the single best non-skiing experience in the entire Schladming-Dachstein region.
-Budget €15 per person for the toboggan ticket.
+Evening magic happens on the Hochwurzen Rodelbahn (toboggan run), a 7-kilometer floodlit descent that might be the single best non-skiing experience in the entire region.
+Budget €15 per person.
 Your seven-year-old hurtling down a mountain under floodlights, screaming with pure joy?
 That's the Monday morning school story, guaranteed.

 Off-Slope Activities